dnv-opensource/mlfmu/README.md

 └── modelDescription.xml
 ```

-Of these generated files it is only recommended to modify `fmu.cpp`.
+Of these generated files, it is only recommended to modify `fmu.cpp`.
 In this file one can e.g. modify the `DoStep` function of the generated FMU class.

 ```cpp